John Galen Howard: Career

-Personal
+Personal life

 He married Mary Robertson Bradbury on August 1, 1893.
 They had five children; Henry Temple Howard (1894–1967) was an architect who worked with his father; Robert Boardman Howard (1896–1983), became a sculptor and married another noted Bay Area sculptor, Adaline Kent (1900–1957); other children included Charles Houghton Howard (1899–1978), John Langley Howard (1902–1999) both were known artists of the time, and Jeanette Howard Wallace (1905–1998).

 Legacy

 Howard's primary legacy is as the founder of the formal School of Architecture at the University of California, Berkeley, and as a designer of buildings on the university campus.
 He is also noted as the first American employer of Julia Morgan from 1902 to 1904, though she did not look on her experience with him fondly.

 Howard completed many notable projects and was elected a Fellow in the American Institute of Architects in 1901.
-In 1910 he was elected into the National Academy of Design as an Associate Academician.
+In 1910, he was elected into the National Academy of Design as an Associate Academician.

 Many of Howard's works are listed on the United States National Register of Historic Places (NRHP).